thedatacycle/thedatacycle/README.md

-# Scrapeasy - The simplest Python scraper out there!
+# thedatacycle - the organization's very own data extraction api

-With Scrapeasy, you can scarpe websites with python with just one line of code.
-Scrapeasy is super easy to use and handles everything for you.
-Just specify what website you want to scrape and what media you want to receive back, and the rest is done for you.
+With thedatacycle, you can extract an up-to-date dataframe from our extensive holdings of data tables.
+It is an extremely easy tool to use- functions only require a few arguments.
+With just four lines of code one can request a dataframe and use it for personal use.
+Provided below is a comprehensive guide on how to effectively manuever through the package.

 # Overview
 The Scrapeasy Python scraper was written with fast use in mind.
 It provides the following key features